userseSE/Snakes/Readme.md

 The visual studio code is a good editor to write code.
 C++ CMake and CMake Tools extensions are needed for CMake project environment.

 On Windows, you need to install the Ninjia build system for CMake Tools extension.

+Steps:
+1. build a cmake project and import flecs.